Mudiwa Mundawarara, Rasta Rasivhenge and Precious Pazani spoke to NBO Magazine about how they got their start, and what makes a good match official.

 As rugby grows and spreads across the African continent, more resources are slowly being pushed into the recruitment and training of match officials, encouraging more youngsters, former players, and enthusiasts to join the ranks of the men and women taking charge of what has become a global game.

-To find out what makes a referee tick, NBO Magazine spoke to three Southern African referees about their beginnings, their motivations and what they think makes a good match official.
+To find out what makes a referee tick, Joe Ruzvidzo spoke to three Southern African referees about their beginnings, their motivations and what they think makes a good match official.

 The Father: Mudiwa Mundawarara